dizzib/WhoDoTheyServe.com/app/doc/about.md

 ### Credits

-I'd like to thank the authors of the opensource software used to make this site:
+Many thanks to the authors of the opensource software used to make this site:

 arch-linux
 backbone